mblondel/svmlight-loader/README.rst

 svmlight-loader
 ===============

-This is a fast and memory efficient for the svmlight / libsvm sparse data file format.
+This is a fast and memory efficient loader for the svmlight / libsvm sparse data file format in Python.

 Install